 Safety in the Air Starts on the Ground

-Working with Stakeholders
+Working with stakeholders

-The Airport Handling Manual (AHM) is the only industry-approved standard for safe and efficient airport operations.
-It is a proven source for the latest ground handling related polices and safety guidelines.
-It also includes the only industry-recognized contract template, the Standard Ground Handling Agreement (SGHA).
+The only industry-approved standard for safe and efficient airport operations, and the reference for the latest ground handling policies and safety guidelines.
+AHM also includes the only industry-recognized contract template, the Standard Ground Handling Agreement (SGHA).

-The IATA Ground Operations Manual (IGOM) has been developed in response to industry demands for enhanced ground operational safety and damage reduction.
-IGOM is the core manual for all ground operations and provides standard procedures and instructions for the frontline personnel.
+IGOM has been developed in response to industry demands for enhanced ground operational safety and damage reduction.
+IGOM is the core manual for all ground operations and provides standard procedures for the frontline personnel.

 More on AHM and IGOM.

 The Ground Handling Council (GHC) work group is the important element within ground operation governance structure ensuring alignment and relevancy of all ground operations initiatives.